 Worldwide, 200 million women and girls have undergone female genital mutilation.
-In honor of International Day of Zero Tolerance to FGM, learn how local nonprofits are fighting back.
+Here are 12 innovators you should know that are fighting back.

 An astonishing six percent of the world’s women and girls have been subjected to female genital mutilation (FGM).
 Also referred to as cutting or circumcision, FGM involves intentionally cutting a woman or girl’s genitals for non-medical reasons.
 Many countries outlaw the life-threatening practice, but it continues due to long-standing cultural traditions and deep-rooted gender inequality.

 While global organizations like the United Nations have joined the fight to end FGM, this journey is truly locally led.
 In honor of International Day of Zero Tolerance to FGM on Feb.
 6, I asked GlobalGiving project leaders in Kenya, Nigeria, Ethiopia, and Tanzania which approaches they find the most exciting.